sevkeifert/fluidsynth-gui/README.txt

        Also, you can type the filter while the SoundFont list has focus.
        Also any SPACE will be translated to a wildcard.
        Press ESCAPE to clear the search filter.
-       The search box can regular expressions as well. use --regex switch
+       The search box can use regular expressions as well. use --regex switch

     5. Optional: you can set the midi channel you want to use (default = 1)
     6. Optional: on the second tab, you can set levels for gain, reverb,